 Everyone knows how hard it is to change an old habit.
 Our brains are extremely elastic, with the reward system stubbornly clinging to memories of behaviors we would prefer to overcome.
 When it comes to substance use recovery, making the needed adjustments in thought and behavior patterns can be challenging, especially in the early months.
 Relapse can be a very common occurrence during the first year of recovery.
 This happens when old patterns make an unwelcome visit and interrupt the process of establishing a new healthy lifestyle.

 As upsetting as it is to experience a relapse, it is very important to keep perspective and not lose hope.
-Although, a relapse presents a temporary setback, it is not the end of the recovery journey.
+Although a relapse presents a temporary setback, it is not the end of the recovery journey.
 Taking decisive actions as early as possible during a relapse event will set the stage for a full recovery.

 7 Steps to Take After a Relapse

-Staying in long-term recovery is highly dependent upon monitoring the signs of an impending relapse.
+Staying in long-term recovery after relapse is highly dependent upon monitoring the signs of an impending relapse.
 Sometimes, however, the powerful triggers to return to substance use may overwhelm a person, and before they know it they have relapsed despite all the support they receive in a recovery program.
 If a relapse occurs, take these proactive steps as early as possible:

 - Forgive yourself.
 It is common to feel guilt and shame following a relapse.
 While it is good to reflect on the reasons that led to the relapse, getting stuck in negative emotions will not help you move back into a healthy recovery.
 First, forgive yourself, acknowledge areas that could be improved upon, and move forward.